nar300/Net_core_-Web-Api-_backend-using-interface/README.md

 Package manager console  and then

-Add-migration initial create , update-database this will create databse and tables for you
+Add-migration initial create , update-database ,
+--------this will create databse   and tables for you